kintoproj/kinto-helm/README.md

 ### Prerequisites

 - [Argo Workflow](https://github.com/argoproj/argo-workflows)
-Notes: KintoHub has been tested with argo workflow 0.9.5.
+Notes: KintoHub has been tested with argo workflow chart 0.16.6.
 - KintoHub does not support its private docker registry yet.
 You must use an external one (docker hub, gcr, ecr, acr, etc.).
-- Kubernetes cluster with at least one node having 4GB memory or more.

 #### Install Argo Workflow